gadicc/async-streamify/README.md

 for await (const chunk of serializer) {
   // Send chunks over your transport
-  // Each chunk is a JSON object that should be serialized
+  // Each chunk is a JSON object that should be serialized }
-  // and terminated with a newline for NDJSON format
-}

 const deserializedData = await deserialize<typeof data>(receivedStream);